learning-zone/angular-basics/notes/angular.md

 **uglification** - process of transforming code to use short variable and function names
 **tree shaking** -  is the process of removing any code that we are not actually using in our application from the final bundle

-#### Q. What are the typescript features?
-How typescript is different from ES6?

-#### Q. How to pass optional parameter in typescript?

 #### Q. How to optimize loading large data in angular?

 #### Q. How an Angular application gets started or loaded?

-#### Q. How to declare variable so that it can hold multiple values

 #### Q. What is the difference between AngularJS and Angular?
 Angular is a completely revived component-based framework in which an application is a tree of individual